-Total cash balances held by our foreign subsidiaries of \$5.4 million as of January 31, 2024 increased compared to \$5.2 million as of July 31, 2023.
+Total cash balances held by our foreign subsidiaries of \$4.0 million as of October 31, 2023, decreased compared to \$5.2 million as of July 31, 2023.
 See further discussion in "Foreign Operations" above.

-As of January 31, 2024, we had remaining authority to repurchase 382,404 shares of Common Stock and 262,092 shares of Class B Stock under a repurchase plan approved by our Board.
+As of October 31, 2023, we had remaining authority to repurchase 407,150 shares of Common Stock and 262,092 shares of Class B Stock under a repurchase plan approved by our Board of Directors (the "Board").
 Repurchases may be made on the open market (pursuant to Rule 10b5-1 plans or otherwise) or in negotiated transactions.
 The timing, number and manner of share repurchases will be determined by our management pursuant to the repurchase plan approved by our Board.